RadioactiveToxin/AI-Developer-Test/README.md

 • Categories in queries are matched case-insensitively against known product categories,

 • with a few keyword-based fallbacks (e.g., “shoes” to Footwear).

-• No external AI API keys (e.g., OpenAI) are used- the search is entirely local and deterministic.
+• No external AI API keys (e.g., OpenAI) are used-the search is entirely local and deterministic.

 • This is a development setup using Flask’s built-in server.